The Ugandan Youth Activists Urging Action at COP27

 This week, world leaders are meeting in Egypt for COP27, the global climate summit.
 Joining them will be Ugandan youth activists who have decided to make their voices heard.
-Hilda Flavia Nakabuye and Patience Nabukalu, two young, outspoken women from Friday’s for Future, a global, youth-led climate action group, will be travelling to Egypt with an important message: listen to young people from Uganda and across Africa.
+Hilda Flavia Nakabuye and Patience Nabukalu, two young, outspoken women from Friday’s for Future, a global, youth-led climate action group, have travelled to Egypt with an important message: listen to young people from Uganda and across Africa.

 In recent years, Uganda has faced serious extreme weather events, which have taken a serious toll on lives and livelihoods.
 The region has already warmed by 1.3 degrees Celsius, and both droughts and heavy rainfall are expected to become more intense as a result of climate change.
 Flooding and landslides are common occurrences in Uganda and have had devastating impacts, such as a landslide in September 2022 that killed at least fifteen people.